 The Governing Body may from time to time create other special categories of membership.

 A. MEMBER ASSOCIATIONS:

-- Associations based on common characteristics such as state or region of domicile, specialty or medical school of graduation with at least fifty (50) paid active members consisting of physicians or dentists of Indian origin practicing in the United States) may become Member associations of the AAPI by paying one time life membership as assessed by the Governing Body.
-A second or subsequent organization representing the same or essentially the same region or other characteristic may not be admitted as a member association.
+- Associations based on common characteristics such as state or region of domicile in India or USA, specialty or medical school of graduation with at least fifty (50) active life patrons of AAPI may become Member associations of the AAPI by paying one time life membership of $1,000.
+Out of 50 AAPI Patron members, at least 15 must be active paid patron members who joined AAPI in the past 5 years preceding the member association application.
+A second or subsequent organization representing the same or essentially the same region either from India or USA or other characteristic (such as Alumni or Specialty) shall not be admitted as a member association.

-- The Member Association shall comply with the qualification application process including proof of Its 50 members and corporate documents no later than the immediately preceding Governing Body meeting.
+- The Member Association shall comply with the qualification application process including proof of its 50 members and corporate documents no later than 8 weeks before the following Governing Body meeting.

 - The Membership Committee upon verification of the new Member Association shall present its credentials to the Governing Body for final approval.